Frequently Asked Questions - EICS Transportation

 Students who attend a language or language immersion program are not considered School of Choice students because, as per Alberta Education guidelines, the school providing the program automatically becomes the child’s designated school.

-** Students wishing to access transportation to their School of Choice are automatically subject to a School of Choice in addition to a Payride fee if they are ineligible.
+** Students wishing to access transportation to their School of Choice are automatically subject to a School of Choice in addition to an Eligible Pay Ride Fee (if they are eligible) or an Ineligible Pay Ride fee (if they are ineligible).

 What is a courtesy seat?